Ed Weir Stadium

 The track facility also utilizes the nearby Hawks Championship Center as an indoor warm-up and clerking area.

-During the 36-year existence of Ed Weir Stadium, Nebraska has hosted eight National Junior Olympics, a USA-USSR Junior Dual Meet, six Big Eight Outdoor Championships, one Special Olympics and one BIg 12 Outdoor Championship.
+Since its opening in 1975, Ed Weir Stadium has hosted eight National Junior Olympics, a USA-USSR Junior Dual Meet, six Big Eight Outdoor Championships, one Special Olympics and one BIg 12 Outdoor Championship.
 The Huskers also played host to the first-ever NCAA Midwest Regional Championships at the venue in 2003, and the event returned to the stadium in 2008.
+Nebraska hosted the Big Ten Outdoor Championships in 2016.